GastonZalba/ol-elevation-parser/README.md

     </a>
 </p>

 Tiny module to retrieve and parse data to create elevation profiles and/or volume calculations from raster sources.
-This will sample the provided geometries and then parse the elevation data from differents Open Layers sources (TileWMS, TileImage, XYZ), using raster grayscale (float) or rgb ([Terrarium](https://www.mapzen.com/blog/terrain-tile-service/), [Mapbox](https://docs.mapbox.com/data/tilesets/guides/access-elevation-data) or custom processings) elevation models as source.
+This will sample the provided geometries and then parse the elevation data from differents Open Layers sources (TileWMS, TileImage, XYZ, GeoTIFF), using raster grayscale (float) or rgb ([Terrarium](https://www.mapzen.com/blog/terrain-tile-service/), [Mapbox](https://docs.mapbox.com/data/tilesets/guides/access-elevation-data) or custom processings) elevation models as source.

 Tested with OpenLayers version 6 and 7.